European shares snap winning run as earnings disappoint

 By Francesco Canepa

-LONDON, Feb 13 European stocks snapped a week-long winning streak on Thursday, weighed down by a batch of disappointing updates from blue-chip companies, while Italian shares lagged peers on the threat of a new political crisis.
+LONDON, Feb 13 European stocks snapped a week-long winning streak on Thursday, weighed down by a batch of disappointing updates from blue-chip companies including Swiss food group Nestle and French bank BNP Paribas .

-Shares in Swiss food group Nestle fell 2 percent after it said it may undershoot its long-term growth targets again this year due to weaker demand from emerging markets and price pressures in Europe.
+Shares in Nestle fell 2.1 percent after it said it may undershoot its long-term growth targets again this year due to weaker demand from emerging markets and price pressures in Europe.

 French spirits group Pernod Ricard also warned about weak demand in China on Thursday as it cut its annual profit growth goal.
 After a sharp drop in early trade, shares in the group rebounded, with analysts at Liberum saying long-term investors could find an attractive entry point at the current price.

 "Our view is that there will be some further disappointment from companies exposed to emerging markets in the fourth quarter (2013).
-Difficult to assess, however, what is now included in share prices as this thematic is very well known," said Yann Belvisi, a strategist at CM-CIC Securities in Paris.
+Difficult to assess, however, what is now included in share prices as this thematic is very well known" Yann Belvisi, a strategist at CM-CIC Securities in Paris said.

-"Consensus is becoming very bearish on these stocks but we don't expect (emerging market) economies to bottom too low, so opportunities should materialise later in the year."
+"Consensus is becoming very bearish on these stocks but we don't expect (emerging market) economies to bottom too low, so opportunities should materialize later in the year."

+Britain's Rolls Royce, the world's second-largest aircraft engine maker, was the top faller on the FTSEurofirst 300, down 13.3 percent, after it forecast declining defence aerospace and marine revenues in 2014.

-Banks also weighed on European stock markets after weak updates from BNP Paribas, Belgium's KBC and Britain's Lloyds Banking Group, down between 1.5 percent and 4.2 percent.
+Also weighing on the index were banks after weak updates from BNP Paribas, Belgium's KBC and Britain's LLoyds Banking Group, down between 1.7 percent and 4.4 percent.

 European commercial banks were seen missing consensus expectations by 18 percent this quarter, according to StarMine's SmartEstimates, which are based on the forecasts of the analysts with the best track record.